A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Preliminaries

-Notice that one can also consider unbounded spatial domains in the above definition, e.g., $\Om =\R^d$.
+Here, $\rho$ represents a density, $m$ a momentum field advecting $\rho$, while $\mu$ is a source term accounting for mass change.
+The above definition also holds for unbounded spatial domains, e.g., $\Om =\R^d$.
 Moreover the time interval $(0,1)$ can be replaced by $(0,T)$ with $T>0$.
-We remark that \eqref{cont weak} includes no flux boundary conditions for the momentum $m$ on $\de \Om$ and no initial data is prescribed on $\rho$.
-Moreover, by standard approximation arguments, we can consider test functions $C^1_c (X_\Om)$ in \eqref{cont weak} (see Remark 8.1.1 in \cite{ags}).
-The following lemma summarizes some of the properties of measure solutions to \eqref{cont weak} which will be needed in the coming analysis.
-Notice that the following properties hold both in bounded domains as well as in $\R^d$.
+We remark that \eqref{cont weak} includes no flux boundary conditions for $m$ on $\de \Om$, and no initial conditions for $\rho$ are prescribed.
+Moreover \eqref{cont weak} can be equivalently tested with maps in $C^1_c (X_\Om)$ \cite[Remark 8.1.1]{ags}.
+The following lemma provides some properties of solutions to \eqref{cont weak} which will be needed in the coming analysis.
+The statement holds both in bounded domains as well as in $\R^d$.
 For a proof in bounded domains see, e.g., Propositions 2.2, 2.4 in \cite{bf}, which can be easily generalized to $\R^d$.